(Image Credit: Courtesy of David Schlesinger)

 Independent journalism in China is not for the fainthearted.

-Not only viagra for sale is journalism everywhere re-defining its place in the world and in the economy, but China itself is in the process of establishing what it means to be an emergent economic, regional and world power.
+Not only is journalism everywhere re-defining its place in the world and in the economy, but China itself is in the process of establishing what it means to be an emergent economic, regional and world power.
 And the bounds of expression, of investigation and of independent action within China’s borders – both the physical borders and the virtual borders of the internet world – seem constantly in flux.

 There is however, still a space between.
 There is a space where experimentation is possible.
 There is a space where investigation is possible.
 There is a space where independence is possible.